ezmac/assetto-corsa-autocross-blender-generator/README.md

 2. **File → Export → FBX**, scale setting = **FBX All**
    (or pass `--fbx` to `build_track.py` to do this automatically)
 3. Open the FBX in **ksEditor**
-4. For each material, set Shader: `ksPerPixel`, assign diffuse texture to `txDiffuse`
 5. Export KN5 from ksEditor

 ---